seanparsons/scalawat/04/i.markdown

 Generic Constraints
 ===================

-Generic types can be constrained, the real term for this is type bounds.
+Generic types can have type bounds, which place certain constraints on what types can be used.

 ```scala
 import java.io._